 Rebecca received her Ph.D. in 2015 from the Carleton University Department of Law and Legal Studies, and was the first ever graduate of that program.
-She was awarded a Carleton Senate Medal as well as the 2015 CLSA Graduate Student Essay Prize for her graduate work.
 Rebecca also has an LL.M. and LL.B., received from Queen’s University in 2002 and 2001 respectively, as well as an MBA received in 2022.
 Finally, she also holds a Graduate Certificate in Women’s Studies from the University of Cincinnati.

-In addition to her several years teaching at Carleton in the Department of Law and Legal Studies and the Sprott School of Business, she also taught at the University of Ottawa’s Faculty of Law, Rebecca has taught at the University of Western Ontario’s Faculty of Law, and at the University of Cincinnati.
-She has also been a columnist for the Lawyers Weekly and has authored and co-authored several legal textbooks for students and legal system practitioners, including lawyers, paralegals and police.
+In addition to her several years teaching at Carleton in the Department of Law and Legal Studies and the Sprott School of Business, she also taught at the University of Ottawa’s Faculty of Law.
+Rebecca also taught at the University of Western Ontario’s Faculty of Law, and at the University of Cincinnati.

-Rebecca has been an Ontario lawyer for over fourteen years.
+Rebecca has been an Ontario lawyer since 2003.
 She worked in private practice from 2003 – 2009, starting at a large firm, doing a wide range of litigation work.
 She also worked for six years as Staff Lawyer, Law Reform and Equality, to the Canadian Bar Association, then as a Policy Counsel with the Federation of Law Societies of Canada.
 Subsequently, Rebecca did criminal prosecution work as a per diem Crown Attorney with the Ministry of the Attorney General in Ottawa.
 She then shifted gears and joined the management team of Gowling WLG, serving as Equity, Diversity, and Inclusion Manager for a large, multinational law firm.

 While she has held many roles over her career, the one she cherishes most is that of mother to her four children.